Ben-Schneider-code/Ben-Schneider-code.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: MMath Student at <a href='https://uwaterloo.ca/'>UWaterloo</a>, Benjamin.Schneider@uwaterloo.ca
+subtitle: Gradaute Student at <a href='https://uwaterloo.ca/'>UWaterloo</a>, affiliated with the <a href='https://vectorinstitute.ai/'>Vector Institute</a>, Benjamin.Schneider@uwaterloo.ca
 #MMath Student @UWaterloo.
 Address.
 Contacts.
 Motto.
 Etc.
 profile:
   align: right